stefan-hoeck/idris2-tutorial/src/Tutorial/Relations.md

   True  => let MkAnyVect n ys = takeWhile f xs in MkAnyVect (S n) (x :: ys)
 ```

+This works in a provably total way, because callers of this function
+can no longer choose the length of the resulting vector themselves.
+Our
+function, `takeWhile`, decides on this length and returns it together
-In the implementation of `takeWhile`, the type checker verifies that we
+with the vector, and the type checker verifies that we
-make no mistake when pairing the length of the current vector.
+make no mistakes when pairing the two values.
 In fact,
-the length can be calculated automatically by Idris, so we can replace
+the length can be inferred automatically by Idris, so we can replace
-it with underscore, if we so desire:
+it with underscores, if we so desire:

 ```idris
 takeWhile2 : (a -> Bool) -> Vect n a -> AnyVect a